F4INX/F4INX.github.io/_posts/2025-04-25-op-amp-capacitor-stability.md

 # Some details on the topic

 The details of the topic won't be explained here, because the most important is to be aware of the problem and of its solutions.
 Once the problem is known, details are easy to find on Google.
 Reference [^5] is a great starter, even if I would suggest an other solution on the "RC filter directly at the input", [^6] gives more informations on threee useful solutions: R<sub>ISO</sub>, R<sub>ISO</sub> + DFB, R<sub>ISO</sub> + DFB + RFx, [^7] give more solutions and details, and [^8] is a rather long presentation on the general subject of operational amplifier stability which beats the topic to death, [^8] gives additional details and equations on the topic.
+This application note from Microchip[^9], although not complete on compensation networks, give useful equation, useful tips for ADC interfacing and give useful information on large signal effects.

 The careful reader will probably notice a mistake in the "in-loop compensation circuit" of [^7]: Vin and GND are inverted, as well as the - and + inputs of the operational amplifiers.
 Despite this mistake, the remaining of the contents is highly valuable.